 Anyway, the one I’m using now is Beto Replacement Double Pump Head.
 I’ve tried several of these and this one is much better than those $6-7 ones.
 The price is double but it’s lasting much longer and it works better.
 Unlike those cheaper ones, I’ve never had any problems with these.
 At the moment, I’m using it on my air compressor and two other floor pumps, one always in my car and the other just in case at home.

-There are some even better options but I didn’t find them appealing enough for the price increase.
+There are some even better options, but I didn’t find them appealing enough for the price increase.

 Presta to Schrader Adapter

-If you are stuck with a Schrader only pump, you can always use a Presta to Schrader adapter.
+If you are stuck with a Schrader-only pump, you can always use a Presta to Schrader adapter.
 These are all pretty much the same and do the job equally.

 What most people have problems with is the fact that they get confused about the valve itself.
 You should always unscrew the valve head in order to open it and then tap the head once to let the air flow through.
-Only then you can screw the adapter on and use a Schrader pump or a compressor.
+Only then can you screw the adapter on and use a Schrader pump or a compressor.

-It’s always nice to have one with you though, because, you never know when you might need it during a ride.
+It’s always nice to have one with you, though, because you never know when you might need it during a ride.
 Especially when you need to stop at a gas station to pump your tires.

 Presta to Schrader Converter